quixio/quix-docs/docs/quix-cloud/quickstart.md

     We will create a time limited free account for you, and our experts will help you get started with your specific use case.

-After you sign in and you'll be taken to the `Welcome to Quix` dialog, where you can create a new project, as shown in the next step.
+After you sign in, you'll be taken to the `Welcome to Quix` dialog, where you can create a new project, as shown in the next step.

 ## Step 2: Create your first project